vapoursynth/vapoursynth/doc/plugins/imwri.rst

 .. function:: Write(clip clip, string imgformat, string filename[, int firstnum=0, int quality=75, bint dither=True, string compression_type, clip alpha])
    :module: imwri

+   Note that the namespace will be *imrif* when compiled with a HDRI ImageMagick to distinguish the behavior and accepted format input/output formats.

    Supported input formats for writing:
       ImageMagick with Quantum Depth 16: 8-16 bit integer